Cholesterol

 You need cholesterol for healthy cells, hormones, and energy.
 But too much “bad” cholesterol (LDL) builds up silently, narrowing arteries and raising your risk of heart attacks or strokes.
 “Good” cholesterol (HDL) fights back by clearing it out – but without testing, you won’t know if your levels are out of balance.

 The scary part?
-80% of your cholesterol is made by your body, and the rest comes from diet.
+Your body makes 80% of your cholesterol, and the rest comes from diet.
 Factors like family history, poor eating habits, smoking, or inactivity can tip the scales – often without a single sign.
 If you’re over 40, carrying extra weight, or have a family history of heart issues, this could be affecting you right now.

 Don’t let “what if” become “if only.”
 A quick blood test reveals your risks and empowers you to act – potentially adding years to your life.